The Seven Developmental Stages

 THE SEVEN DEVELOPMENTAL STAGES are named for the main issue or theme dealt with in that stage.
 Listed in the order of increasing age they are: Existence, Need, Autonomy, Will, Love/Sexuality, Opinion and Solidarity/Performance.
 For example, the Will Stage, 2 to 4 years of age, has major theme of “Can I be focused, powerful, and expressive, make my own decisions, and still be accepted by my family?”
 The early position of the Will Stage is characterized by self-sacrificing, the late position by judging, and the resourced position by assertiveness.
 With this detailed information a therapist can pinpoint the developmental origins of specific issues current in a client’s life.
 Interventions thus become more precise and age appropriate.
 This work with developmental issues is complemented, when called for, by the sophisticated Bodynamic approach to working with shock trama or PTSD.

-Overview of the Seven Developmental Stages model of child development and the character types that emerge from each stage.
+Seven Developmental Stages overview and the character types that emerge from each stage